koenderks/aRtsy/README.md

 *Why would anyone want to make art using computers? - Marcus du Sautoy, The Creative Code*

 `aRtsy` is an attempt at making generative art available for the masses in a simple and standardized format.
-The package combines several algorithms for creating paintings in `ggplot2` that have the potential to be different (often depending on the set `seed`).
-Each type of painting is implemented in a separate function.
+The package combines several algorithms for creating artworks in `ggplot2` that involve some form of randomness in their creation (depending on the set `seed`).
+Each type of artwork is implemented in a separate function.

 Contributions to `aRtsy` are much appreciated.
-If you want to add your own type of painting to the package so that others can use them, feel free to make a pull request to the [GitHub repository](https://github.com/koenderks/aRtsy).
-Don't forget to adjust [generate-painting.R](https://github.com/koenderks/aRtsy/blob/master/.github/workflows/generate_painting.R) if you also want the painting to show up in the 'painting of the day' category and the twitter feed.
+If you want to add your own type of artwork to the package so that others can use them, feel free to make a pull request to the [GitHub repository](https://github.com/koenderks/aRtsy).
+Don't forget to adjust [generate-painting.R](https://github.com/koenderks/aRtsy/blob/master/.github/workflows/generate_painting.R) if you also want the artwork to show up in the 'artwork of the day' category and the twitter feed.

 Good luck hunting for some good `seed`'s!

-## Painting of the day
+## Artwork of the day

-Every 24 hours this repository generates a random painting using the `aRtsy` package.
-This is today's painting:
+Every 24 hours this repository generates a random artwork using the `aRtsy` package.
+This is today's artwork:

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/master/png/daily.png' width='400' height='400'>
 </p>

-The full collection of daily paintings is available on the [aRtsy twitter feed](https://twitter.com/aRtsy_package).
+The full collection of daily atworks is available on the [aRtsy twitter feed](https://twitter.com/aRtsy_package).

 ## Installation